joycemegumi/fashion-trend-clustering/README.md

 # image-similarity
-Library built to perform two tasks: (1) find the products in the catalog most similar to a given one based on their images, and (2) from the image taken by a user, find the products in the catalog which look the most similar.
-The application of (1) is the recommendation of similar products on Websites and applications.
-The application of (2) is to provide users the possibility to search for products based on images, similarly to https://images.google.com/.
+Library built to perform two tasks: (1) find the items in a dataset most similar to a given one based on their images, and (2) from the image taken by a user, find the items in the dataset which look the most similar.
+The application of (1) is to build a recommendation system based on item similarity.
+The application of (2) is to build visual search engines (similarity to https://images.google.com/), to provide users the possibility to search for items based on images.

 The algorithm used to calculate image similarity is based on transfer learning.
 In a nutshell, we compute the features of each image using VGG19 and Inception_Resnet_V2 models.
 We then calculate the similarity of each image given the cosine distance between their feature vectors, and we rank the images with the highest similarity.